bekk/bekk-christmas/post/react/feel-you-need-some-validation.md

 />
 ```

-We add [React Select](https://github.com/JedWatson/react-select) by wrapping it inside a `Controller` component using the `as` prop.
+We add a [React Select](https://github.com/JedWatson/react-select) for choosing the cars fuel type by wrapping it inside a `Controller` component using the `as` prop.
 The Controller automatically injects the `onChange`, `onBlur` and `value` props into the wrapped component.
 The same applies to other props that may be required by the underlying component (in this case the props `options` and `isClearable`).
 Validation rules are applied by setting the `rules` prop.
 Although this is the prefered syntax, you sometimes need to use the `render` prop instead of the `as` prop, which lets you customize events, value and ref:

 ```javascript
 <Controller